MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ## Sign up a user

-To sign up a user using the email OTP authentication method, collect an email from the user, then send an email containing an OTP code to the user.
-Once the user enters a valid OTP code, the app completes the sign-up flow.
+To sign up a user using the email OTP authentication method, collect an email from the user, then send an email containing an email one-time passcode to the user.
+Once the user enters a valid email one-time passcode, the app completes the sign-up flow.

 To sign up a user by using email OTP, you need to:

 1. Create your user interface (UI) that includes:

    - A UI to collect an email from the user.
 Add validation to your UI to make sure the user enters a valid emails address.
-   - A UI to collect an OTP code from the user.
+   - A UI to collect an email one-time passcode from the user.

 1. In your app, add a button, whose select event triggers the following code snippet: